Milagros Cabral: 2007

 The Ministry of Sports and Recreation Felipe Payano, mentioned Milagros among countrymates Juana Arrendel, Wanda Rijo, Cosiri Rodríguez and Yudelquis Contreras, as role models, when he was inaugurating the construction of sport courts and the remodeling of some other sports facilities.

 Cabral contributed to the promotion of her club Ícaro Alaró to the highest level of Spanish volleyball, the Superliga.
 She was also crowned FEV Cup's Most Valuable Player.

 Participating in Winnipeg, Manitoba, Canada, she won with her team the bronze medal at the 2007 NORCECA Championship.

-After the Continental Championship, Cabral's National Team received a wild card to the 2007 World Cup, and her experience and the national team finished in 9th place.
+After the Continental Championship, Cabral's National Team received a wild card to the 2007 FIVB World Cup, and her experience and the national team finished in 9th place.

 2008

 In October 2008 she signed on with the South Korean team Seongnam KEC Hi-pass, to play in that league for the first time.
 At the South Korean V-league, she ended the season as best player of Round 4, All-Star and season Best Scorer.
 During the season, when Milagros was leading all the scorers, her team used her to promote the team.